circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 version: 2
 # ...
     docker:
-      - image: circleci/ruby:2.4.1-node
+      - image: circleci/ruby:2.4-node
         environment:
+          PGHOST: 127.0.0.1
+          PGUSER: circleci-demo-ruby
           RAILS_ENV: test
-      - image: circleci/postgres:9.4.12-alpine
+      - image: circleci/postgres:9.5-alpine
+        environment:
+          POSTGRES_USER: circleci-demo-ruby
+          POSTGRES_DB: rails_blog
+          POSTGRES_PASSWORD: ""
 ```

-We use the [official Ruby images](https://hub.docker.com/_/ruby/) tagged to version `2.4.1` and with additional packages installed for NodeJS.
+We use the [official Ruby images](https://hub.docker.com/_/ruby/) tagged to use the latest patch-level version of `2.4` and with additional packages installed for NodeJS.

 We've also specified the [official Postgres image](https://hub.docker.com/_/postgres/) for use as our database container.

+As well, we've added several environment variables for connecting our application container with the database for our testing purposes.

-Now we’ll add several `steps` within the `build` job.
+Now let's add several `steps` within the `build` job.

 We start with `checkout` so we can operate on the codebase.